MarginOpenSource/strategy-sdk/README.md

 from margin_strategy_sdk import *
 ```

+**Note: The SDK does not provide any functionalities but merely mimics margin's strategy
+development interface.
+To actually run your strategy you need to start it from the margin
+application.**

 The easiest way to start off your strategy implementation is by cloning the strategy
 template found at https://github.com/MarginOpenSource/strategy-template.